dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 * Once you publish your Web site to Azure Web App, you should reset the *ConsumerSecret* in the Twitter developer portal.

-* Set the *Authentication:Twitter:ConsumerKey* and Authentication:Facebook:ConsumerSecret as application setting in the Azure Web App portal.
+* Set the *Authentication:Twitter:ConsumerKey* and Authentication:Twitter:ConsumerSecret as application setting in the Azure Web App portal.
 The configuration system is setup to read keys from environment variables.